Sage Experts: How Robin Middleton's Gardens Bloomed

 "I soon became hooked and started collecting Salvias from all over the world," Middleton says.
 He developed his collection by contacting other Salvia fans, including his friend, Professor Rolando Uria of the University of Buenos Aires.
 He notes that collectors have given him seeds, cuttings and plants.

 Regularly visiting Robin's Salvias can be a transformative experience.
 The website took root in our lives at Flowers by the Sea a number of years ago when deep recession caused us to redefine our purpose and our way of earning a living by becoming a specialty nursery.

 With a healthy dose of encouragement from the beautiful pictures and helpful information that the website provided, we fell in love with the Salvia genus.
 It is estimated to contain about 1,000 colorful, mostly easy-to-grow species, many of which tolerate drought and historically dry climates.
 So we confess that this article pays homage to the beneficial influence of Robin Middleton.

 Although Middleton has one of the largest collections of sages in the UK, he says he doesn't want to apply for registered national collection status.
 It is a role that would require a much larger collection of the genus and would force him to grow sages he either dislikes or considers poor choices for the British climate.

 In addition to his extensive website, Middleton considers sharing plant materials and information to be one of his important contributions to the Salvia community.
-He shares with other Salvia experts to encourage development and popularity of new introductions and lesser-known sages.
+To encourage development and popularity of new introductions and lesser-known sages, he shares with other Salvia experts.

 One example is the mysterious Peruvian Salvia sp.
 SL411, the seed of which he sowed worldwide by passing it on to growers such as North Carolina's Richard Dufresne around 2007.
 Researchers at the UK's University of Reading are trying to determine the parentage of this large-leafed, crimson-flowered species.